 - Curiosity Killed the Cast: Kurt, Don, Argyle, and Hank decide to go in search of a strange clearing in the forestry wilderness behind the old Mock House that Kurt encountered in his childhood.
 The expedition stumbles something much more horrible than expected, and Argyle and Hank are killed in the process, while Kurt and Don barely manage to escape.

-- Deal with the Devil: The speciality of the Children.
-They can grant you quite a few things, and even fulfil some wishes otherwise thought impossible.
+- Deal with the Devil: The specialty of the Children.
+They can grant you quite a few things, and even fulfill some wishes otherwise thought impossible.
 All it costs is a child.
 Preferably one of your own, or just one related to you.
 In the end, Don agrees to such a deal too, in exchange for the safety of his daughter and him and Michelle gaining immortality.

-- Defiant to the End: Don is incredibly stubborn, and steadfastly refuses to be browbeat into submission by any threats of how the wrath of the Children and the Old Leech might rain down upon him that Rourke, Wolverton, and Ford level at him, no matter how much existential dread they might instil in him, even at one point gathering enough willpower to overcome being frozen by fear and managing to kill Rourke, when he is otherwise at him and Wolverton's mercy.
+- Defiant to the End: Don is incredibly stubborn, and steadfastly refuses to be browbeat into submission by any threats of how the wrath of the Children and the Old Leech might rain down upon him that Rourke, Wolverton, and Ford level at him, no matter how much existential dread they might instill in him, even at one point gathering enough willpower to overcome being frozen by fear and managing to kill Rourke, when he is otherwise at him and Wolverton's mercy.
 Ford even implies that it is something that runs in his bloodline, telling him that his distant ancestors often have shown the same tenacity throughout the ages.
 It is eventually subverted though; Don might be able shrug off threats against himself, but Michelle and the twins is another matter entirely...

 - Downer Ending: Don decides to enter into a deal with the Children.
 Eternal life for him and Michelle, and the safe return of his daughter, in exchange for the life of his infant grandson.
 And once he remembers the deal, he won't be in a position to regret it anymore.